routlines/ddos/README.md

 # ddos

-a lot of ddos scripts
+a amp ddos script!
+how to use

+perl amp.pl